Applied Investment Management

 - BMAN23000B - Foundations of Finance B (Compulsory)

 Additional RequirementsBMAN23000(A) or (B) is the Pre-Requisites for BMAN31802.
-Only available to students on BA (Econ), BSc Management/Management (Specialism), BSc IM, BSc IMABS, BA/BSc IBFE, BSc MathswFin.
+Only available to students on BA (Econ), BSc Management/Management (Specialism), BSc IM, BSc IMABS, BA/BSc IBFE, BSc MathswFin and BEconSc.

-Pre-requisite course units have to be passed by 40% or above at the first attempt unless a higher percentage is indicated below.
+Pre-requisite course units have to be at least passed at the first attempt unless a higher percentage is indicated below.

-It is strongly preferred that students have achieved 60% or higher in one of the pre-requisite course units listed above or BMAN 20072 Investment Analysis for Applied Investment Management.
+It is strongly preferred that students have achieved 65% or higher in at least two of the pre-requisite course units listed above for Applied Investment Management.
 It is also preferred that students have attended at least one statistics or econometrics course units and understand the fundamentals of regression analysis.

 This course demonstrates to students how finance theory is applied in an asset management context.
 The central aim is to familiarise students with the nature of financial decision making by investment entities such as mutual funds,hedge funds, private equity managers and style investors.
 The course exposes students to academic research, practitioner-oriented readings, real world case studies, and projects.
 These materials encompass both conventional wisdom and the state-of-the-art methods used in managing a portfolio of equity securities and alternative assets.

 This course describes the fundamentals of investment strategies and some of the main strategies used by hedge funds and proprietary traders, as well as provides a methodology to analyze them.
 It uses academic studies, practitioner-oriented readings, case studies, and projects to cover both conventional wisdom and state-of-the-art methods used in managing a portfolio of equity securities and alternative assets.
+Students will be part of the hypothetical Manchester Student Investment Fund as hypothetical portfolio managers or industry analysts.
+They will be guided step by step to implement one chosen investment strategy, and to use a real trading platform to trade assets for eight weeks.
 The class also covers institutional issues related to liquidity, margin requirements, risk management, and performance measurement.
 The class has quantitative component.
 As a result of the advanced techniques used in state-of- the-art hedge funds, the class requires the students to work independently, analyze and manipulate real data, and use econometrics modelling.

 Teaching and learning methods

-10 two hour lectures and 6 one hour workshops over the duration of the course.
+10 two hour lectures, 3 one hour case study seminars and 2 one hour workshop for group presentationsover the duration of the course.
 Plus computer-based exercises.

 Total study hours: 100 hours split between lectures, classes, reading, self-study and preparation for classes and examinations.